CMU-313/CMU-313.github.io/docs/recitations/reci4-checkpoint.md

 # Recitation 4: P2B Checkpoint Presentations

-This recitation is dedicated to an **in-person** group presentation about your progress thus far on Project 2.
+Today we’ll be having our project presentations.
+Please make sure to upload the link to the presentation on gradescope under recitation 4.
+Uploading a link will be what is used for participation.
 See [P2B Checkpoint Presentation](https://cmu-313.github.io/projects/P2/2_firstsprint/#checkpoint-presentation-45-pts) for more details.

-Make sure to [submit your slides on Gradescope](https://www.gradescope.com/courses/703665/assignments/3975316) before you present.
+Make sure to [submit your slides on Gradescope](https://www.gradescope.com/courses/835182/assignments/5004388/) before you present.